-Machine learning Bankruptcy prediction Classifier ensemble Credit scoring Hybrid neural network classifier Credit score evaluation is a crucial tool for financial institutions, enabling them to assess the creditworthiness of both individuals and businesses.
+the creditworthiness of both individuals and businesses.
 Evaluating the risk of business failure is especially significant for stakeholders like lenders and investors.
 Credit scoring provides a structured and data-driven method to predict these risks by analyzing financial, operational, and historical information.
-Applications of credit scoring include risk assessment, financial stability forecasting, trend identification, riskbased pricing, and default prediction.
-By providing a data-driven evaluation of credit risk, it enables institutions to make informed decisions, reduce potential losses, and improve risk management strategies.
+Applications of credit scoring include risk assessment, financial stability forecasting, trend identification, risk-based pricing, and default prediction.
+By providing a data-driven evaluation of credit risk, it enables institutions to make informed decisions, reduce potential losses, and improve risk management strategies .
 This research aims to bridge this gap by analyzing the effectiveness of neural network ensembles and hybrid neural network models using three standard credit scoring benchmark datasets: Australian, German, and Japanese.
-Experimental results show that while standalone neural networks achieve accuracies of 87.44%, 83.37%, and 85.08% respectively, ensemble models (weighted voting) improve performance to 92.75%, 89.34%, and 89.97%.
+Experimental results show that while standalone neural networks achieve accuracies of ,%83.37 ,%87.44and 85.08% respectively, ensemble models (weighted voting) improve performance to 92.75%, 89.34%, and 89.97%.
 Hybrid neural networks outperform both in the Australian dataset (93.61%), but show similar performance in the German (89.45%) and Japanese (89.17%) datasets.
 Although hybrid models demonstrate slightly higher accuracy on one dataset, the overall difference between hybrid and ensemble models is not statistically significant.
-This study provides a comprehensive comparative analysis to support the development of more accurate bankruptcy prediction systems and credit risk modelling strategies.
+This study provides a comprehensive comparative analysis to support the development of more accurate bankruptcy prediction systems and credit risk modeling strategies.